Otomat

 The Otomat is an anti-ship and coastal defence missile developed by the Italian company Oto Melara jointly with Matra and now made by MBDA.
 The name comes, for the first versions, from the name of the two builders ("Oto Melara" and "Matra") and, for the later versions, Teseo, from the Italian word for Theseus.
 The MILAS variant is an anti-submarine missile.

-In its latest version Mk/2E purchased by the Italian Navy is a medium range anti-ship missile and a ground attack missile.
+In its latest version Mk/2E purchased by the Italian Navy is a medium range anti-ship and a land attack missile.

 Origins

 The Otomat missile program started in 1967, the same year in which the Israeli destroyer Eilat was sunk by three Soviet-made P-15 Termit anti-ship missiles.
 This event raised awareness about the effectiveness of such weapons and prompted the development of similar systems in Western countries, such as the Harpoon in the United States.
 However, it is unknown whether the Otomat program started before or after the Eilat event.

 The Otomat program was undertaken by the Italian Oto Melara corporation in cooperation with the French Matra Corporation.
 The aim was to develop an anti-ship missile powered by a turbofan which would allow more range and a heavier warhead than rocket-powered missiles then being developed in Europe such as the French Exocet and the German Kormoran.
 Trials started in 1971 and development of the Mk1 version of the Otomat officially ended in 1974.